Apple iPhone 11 NFC

 Yes.
-The iPhone XS, XS Max and XR are the first generation of iPhones to support native NFC tag reading.
-This means that the iPhone XS does not need an additional NFC App to be installed to read NFC tags.
-This has been called 'background tag scanning' and means that a simple tap/scan of an NFC tag will automatically trigger NFC tag reading on the iPhone 11.
+The iPhone 11 and 11 Pro are the second generation of iPhones to support native NFC tag reading.
+The first generation, the XS, XS Max and XR were the first iPhones to be able to read NFC tags and the iPhone 11 and 11 Pro continue this functionality.
+This means that the iPhone 11 does not need an additional NFC App to be installed to read NFC tags.
+This has been called 'background tag scanning' and means that a simple tap/scan of an NFC tag will automatically trigger NFC tag reading.

 With iOS 11, the iPhone 11's reading ability is limited to just the main memory section of the tag which is commonly referred to as the 'NDEF' memory space.
 For example, the phone can read the URL/web address stored on an NFC tag.
 It cannot read from other memory locations on the tag such as the tag's UID (unique ID).
 It also cannot interact with the tag to access other features such as reading the tag scan counter.

 Note that the additional functionality added with iOS 13 also applies to previous generations of the iPhone.
 However, unlike the iPhone 11, the iPhone 7, 8 and X don't have background tag scanning and still require an App to scan NFC tags.
-Seritag understand that this requirement is not likely to change and 'native' tag scanning will only be available on the iPhone 11 and future generations of the iPhone.
+Seritag understand that this requirement is not likely to change and 'native' tag scanning will only be available on the XR, XS, XS Max, 11, 11 Pro and future generations of the iPhone.

-Can the iPhone 11 encode NFC tags ?
+Can the iPhone 11 write and encode NFC tags ?

 Yes, providing the latest iOS 13 is installed.

-With iOS 13, Apple have added the functionality required to both encode and lock NFC tags.
+With iOS 13, Apple have added the functionality required to both write and lock NFC tags.
 Prior to iOS 13, the iPhone 11 could only read NFC tags.